- Home

 Abdominal fluid sampling (abdominocentesis):

-Generally, very safe: small risk of bleeding or leakage of gut content which can be very serious.
+Generally, very safe: small risk of bleeding or leakage of gut content which can be very serious and potentially-fatal.

 Urine sampling from the bladder by needle (cystocentesis):